abhabongse/paxter/docs/beginner-tutorials/evaluation-cycle-explained.md

     {meth}`Link.from_fragments <paxter.author.elements.Link.from_fragments>`
     under the dictionary `env`.

+    :::{admonition,important} Backup Plan
-    However, if the key made of the phrase of the command does not exist, then the backup plan is to use python built-in function {func}`eval` to _evaluate_ the entire phrase string with `env` as the global namespace.
+    However, if the key which is made of the phrase part does not appear in `env` dictionary,
+    then the backup plan is to use python built-in function {func}`eval` to **evaluate the entire phrase string** with `env` as the global namespace.
-    This fallback behavior enables a myriad of features in Paxter ecosystem including evaluating a python expression embedded as the phrase of a command.
+    This fallback behavior enables a myriad of features in Paxter ecosystem including evaluating an anonymous python expression
+    from right within the source text.
     In order to encode any string as the phrase of a command, we need to introduce a slightly different syntactical form of a command, which we would cover {ref}`in a later tutorial <evaluating-python-expressions>`,